top of page

 UNDERSTAND THE CHALLENGE

-Bees and butterflies face serious threats from a variety of sources, ranging from the impacts of climate change and industrialized agriculture's use of monocropping and pesticides, to the decrease in healthy food sources and habitat.
+Bees, butterflies, and other insects face serious threats from a variety of sources, ranging from the impacts of climate change and industrialized agriculture's use of mono-cropping and pesticides, to the decrease in healthy food sources and habitat.

 GET THE FACTS

-1. The chemicals used to remove weeds from farm crops, ballfields, parks, gardens and back yards also kill native plants and flowers that pollinators need for energy.
+1. Chemicals used to remove weeds from farm crops, ballfields, parks, gardens, golf courses and back yards also kill native plants and flowers that pollinators need for energy.

 Beekeeper Holding a Honeycomb